EOSIO/eos/plugins/txn_test_gen_plugin/README.md

 This plugin provides a way to generate a given amount of transactions per second against the currency contract.
 It runs internally to eosd to reduce overhead.

-This general procedure was used when doing pre-dawn 3.0 performance testing as mentioned in https://github.com/EOSIO/eos/issues/2078.
+This general procedure was used when doing Dawn 3.0 performance testing as mentioned in https://github.com/EOSIO/eos/issues/2078.

 ## Performance testing